ralsina/faaso/docs/server-setup.md

 ```

 The `import funkos` line is important, because `config/funkos` is where FaaSO
 configures the reverse proxy for your applications.
+That file *must exist*.

 You can alternatively run the proxy using docker-compose with the
 following `docker-compose.yml` (adapt as needed):